Sergey0066/A-50-50-Death/README.md

 The application has an end, and once it reaches it, mining will end.
 Play a deadly game!
 But if the PC fails, you will have to reboot it. 💀

-Added versions for a more challenging 60/40 game.
+Added versions for a more 60/40 game.
 The application will use resources more significantly and will remain on your PC for a long time!

 The deadly version of F_80_20_Death is the worst thing your computer can survive.
 Maximum workload and integration into processes.
 If your PC passes the game, it is equal to a nuclear reactor!
-You can call it the last game on your PC) 🔥
+You can call it the last game on your PC) GoodLuck! 🔥

 ## Help you:
 - I'm not mining cryptocurrency, it's a joke emulator.